Background pattern

 • Singulair is used to treat patients between 2 and 5 years of age who are not adequately controlled with their medication and need additional treatment.

-• Singulair is also used as an alternative treatment to inhaled corticosteroids in patients between 2 and 5 years of age who have not recently taken oral corticosteroids for asthma treatment and have demonstrated an inability to use inhaled corticosteroids.
+• Singulair is also used as an alternative treatment to inhaled corticosteroids in patients between 2 and 5 years of age who have not recently taken oral corticosteroids for the treatment of their asthma and have demonstrated that they are unable to use inhaled corticosteroids.

-• Singulair also helps prevent airway constriction caused by exercise in patients 2 years of age and older.
+• Singulair also helps prevent exercise-induced narrowing of the airways in patients 2 years of age and older.

-The dosage of Singulair will depend on your child's symptoms and the severity of their asthma, as determined by your doctor.
+Depending on your child's symptoms and the severity of their asthma, your doctor will determine how to use Singulair.

 What is asthma?